Porta Capena: Decline and destruction

-According to Juvenal, in the 1st century AD the area of Porta Capena had lost its historical and legendary importance and had become a meeting place for beggars, especially those of the Jewish religion.
+According to Juvenal, in the 1st century A.D., the area of Porta Capena had lost its historical and legendary importance and had become a meeting place for beggars, especially those of the Jewish religion.

 The last use of the gate was as a supporting arch for the passage of the Aqua Marcia aqueduct.

 Porta Capena was destroyed and the entire area restructured by Emperor Caracalla; the access to Rome was later transferred a little further on, through the new Porta Appia which opened into the Aurelian Wall.
-Its remains, however no longer visible today, were traced during the excavations carried out in 1867.
+Its remains, while no longer visible today, were traced during the excavations carried out in 1867.